Skaut0071/SteelDevice/README.md

 This is just a test based on previously created programs here:
 - https://github.com/aarol/arctis-battery-indicator
 - https://github.com/yurtemre7/mouse-battery

+Folder idea obtains files I was using to make this app

   The first release is just in Alpha so there could be some issues, please report any.
   I am planing to make charging detection for headphones but its difficult becuse of wierd responces from dongles.